psarando/shire-reckoning/README.md

 Shire Reckoning
 ===============

-This repo contains a couple of scripts that generate calendars showing the current date in J.R.R.
+This repository contains a couple of scripts that generate calendars showing the current date in J.R.R.
 Tolkien's 'Shire Reckoning'.
-One calendar is a [Shire Reckoning calendar](http://psarando.github.io/shire-reckoning) (along with a Rivendell Reckoning calendar -- also known as the Calendar of Imladris) showing each day's corresponding Gregorian date, and the other is our Gregorian calendar with the corresponding Shire Reckoning date (pre-generated in [shire-reckoning.ics](shire-reckoning.ics)).
+One calendar is a [Shire Reckoning calendar](http://psarando.github.io/shire-reckoning) (along with a Rivendell Reckoning calendar -- also known as the Calendar of Imladris) showing each day's corresponding Gregorian date.
+The other is our Gregorian calendar with the corresponding Shire Reckoning date (pre-generated in [shire-reckoning.ics](shire-reckoning.ics)).

 ## [shire-calendar](http://psarando.github.io/shire-reckoning): html + css + javascript